glycerine/spin_paxos/README.md

 To me, having solid reconfiguration just over rules any other (performance) concern.
-If I'm just looking to provide a replication Czar or master for other services, Raft is brilliant.
+If I'm just looking to provide a replication Czar or master for other services, performance is not on the hot path, and storage concerns are irrelevant for the tiny amount of state involved in configuration.
+So to answer
+Alex's query about what is Raft the best at?

+Raft is the best at re-configuration.
+We've got to maintain and update membership, and Raft actually has an integrated, sane, proven approach.
+Sure this isn't a steady state property, it isn't on the hot data path, but that doesn't make it less worthy of consideration or of affecting our choices.
+"Configurability" should be a foundational metric for judging algorithms; it is a central and critical property that most
+Paxos variant papers just don't address well, if they address it at all.
-Jump on the raft, and survive these turbulent waters.
+Jump on the raft, and survive turbulent waters when the cluster membership changes.
+Because machines fail all the time, you'll need this features much sooner than you think.

 ------------